MicrosoftDocs/sdk-api/sdk-api-src/content/digitalv/index.md

 ## -description

-This header is used by Windows Multimedia.
+This header is used by multimedia.
 For more information, see:

 - [Windows Multimedia](../_multimedia/index.md)